Exploring Exponential Runge-Kutta Methods: A Survey: Examples

 For each test case examined, we conduct a convergence analysis by evaluating the relative error against the analytical solution at the final time for various time steps.
 We recall that the relative error is calculated as:

 In the first example we present, there exists an analytical expression for the solution $u$ of the one-dimensional ODE, and we use this exact expression in the formula above.
 In the second two-dimensional example, such an explicit, exact expression does not exist, and we compare the methods against a reference expression for the solution $u$.
+This is also the case for the third example, for which we compute the reference solution using a built-in MATLAB integrator for DDEs.
 Additionally, we measure the computational time required by each method, enabling a comprehensive comparison of both accuracy and efficiency.
 This dual assessment, as emphasized earlier, is particularly important when dealing with stiff systems, where the choice of numerical method significantly impacts the simulation's precision and performance.
 Through this analysis, we aim to further illustrate the practical considerations discussed in previous sections and provide additional insights into the behavior of these methods across different problem types and stiffness regimes.
+All simulations were performed in MATLAB, version R2024a, on a 64-bit Microsoft Windows system.